MKazi-ctrl/FSP/README.md

 ## Make a virtual environment in the fsp folder

-_You cannot utilize django without activating the virtual environment, it's a must_
+_You cannot utilize django in backend without activating the virtual environment, it's a must_

 - in your command terminal, run **virtualenv env**
 - cd to env